broxus/octusbridge-relay/README.md

 4. ##### Link relay keys

-   Use ETH address and Everscale public key from the previous step to link this relay setup with your staker address at https://octusbridge.io/relayers/create.
+   Use EVM address and TVM public key from the previous step to link this relay setup with your staker address at https://octusbridge.io/relayers/create.
 When you start the linking process go to step 5 and start the relay.
 It will begin to confirm the public key and address on the air.
    It may take some time to sync at first (~40 minutes).